Fukaya categories of blowups: Abouzaid's split-generation criterion

 \subsection{Commutativity}

+We show that the Cardy diagram commutes at the level of cohomology.
 Using the moduli spaces of holomorphic treed annuli, we define a homotopy operator relating the composition of the maps around the two sides of the diagram in Theorem \eqref{cardy}.
 This shows that the diagram in Theorem \ref{cardy} is commutative.
-Define a map

-by a count of holomorphic treed annuli.
-Omitting the bulk deformation $\bb$, $\aleph$ is a collection of maps
+For weakly unobstructed branes $\WB_0, \ldots, \WB_{d_+}$ with underlying Lagrangian submanifolds from ${\mc L}$, $w = w(\WB_i)=w({\bm K})$, and any nonnegative integer $d_-$, we define a linear map